zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/localization/configuring-localization.md

 ## Setup Wizard

-The [Setup Wizard](../../installing-liferay/running-liferay-dxp-for-the-first-time.md) sets the DXP instance's default language and time zone.
+The [Setup Wizard](../../installing-liferay/running-liferay-for-the-first-time.md) sets the DXP instance's default language and time zone.
 They're available to select in the _Default Language_ and _Time Zone_ selectors.

 ![Use the Setup Wizard to set the DXP instance's default language and time zone](./configuring-localization/images/01.png)

-The Setup Wizard is enabled by default for [DXP Tomcat Bundles](../../installing-liferay/installing-a-liferay-dxp-tomcat-bundle.md) and [DXP application server installations](../../installing-liferay/installing-liferay-dxp-on-an-application-server.html).
+The Setup Wizard is enabled by default for [Liferay-Tomcat Bundles](../../installing-liferay/installing-a-liferay-tomcat-bundle.md) and [application server installations](../../installing-liferay/installing_liferay_on_an_application_server.html).

 If you have already launched DXP, change the instance's default language and time zone in the Control Panel.

 ## Control Panel

 Localization settings at every scope (virtual instance, widget, and user) can be set in the Control Panel.

 ### Virtual Instance and Widget Settings

 Localization for instances and their configurable widgets can be set in that instance's _Localization_ pages.
-See [Configuring a Virtual Instance Localization](../../../system-administration/virtual-instances/configuring-a-virtual-instance-localization.md) for instructions.
+See [Configuring a Virtual Instance Localization](../../../system-administration/virtual_instances.html) <!-- placeholder link for now--> for instructions.

 ### User-Specific Settings